codequest-eu/terraform-modules/ecs/network/README.md

 2. Public and private subnet in each availability zone
 3. NAT Gateway in each public subnet for outbound traffic
 4. Application Load Balancer for inbound traffic with HTTP and HTTPS listeners
-5. Bastion hosts for accessing hosts within the private subnets

 # To do